miriam-mr90/huckleberry/README.md

 - Select the "Codespaces" tab.
 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

-## 🛠️ Peek Behind the Scenes

-A quick look at the tech stack, tools, and libraries used to build HuckleLab:

-- Vite: Super fast build tool that makes local development smooth and instant.
-- TypeScript: Adds type safety and better structure to the code, keeping things neat.
-- Radix UI: A set of accessible, unstyled components that make it easy to build flexible UIs.
-- React: The heart of the project, building the interactive UI with reusable components.
-- Tailwind CSS: Utility-first CSS framework for styling fast and responsively.
-- Apollo Client (GraphQL): Handles data fetching and state management when working with GraphQL APIs.
-- JSON server: Provides a simple mock REST API for local development, allowing the frontend to fetch data without setting up a full backend.